-Section D: Data Collection and Performance Measurement
+Section E: Data Collection and Performance Measurement

-The MERC-19 state evaluator (as leader of the evaluation team) will collect and report data on all required performance measures using the GPRA Tool and proprietary prevention surveys, including instruments to be developed under MERC-19.
-The evaluator will have expertise on GPRA Tool administration, previous experience training and supporting local staff on this tool, and familiarity with the MS treatment infrastructure.
+The mCORR state evaluator will collect and report data on all required performance measures using the GPRA Tool and proprietary prevention surveys, including instruments to be developed under mCORR (e.g., grade 3-4 pre/post).
+The evaluator will have expertise on GPRA Tool administration, previous experience training local staff on this tool, and familiarity with the MS treatment infrastructure.
 The GPRA Tool permits face-to-face data collection at service intake, six-month follow-up, and discharge.
 This tool will be used to collect data on (1) abstinence from use, (2) housing status, (3) employment status, (4) criminal justice system involvement, (5) access to services, (6) retention in services, and (7) social connectedness.
 The GPRA Tool also features client demographic information, planned treatment activities, actual treatment activities, etc. These instruments will also be used to analyze the degree to which the program reduces health disparities in (1) service access (intervention proximity, convenience, suitability, etc.), (2) service use (enrollment, retention, dosage, etc.), and (3) outcomes (health impacts).
-The evaluator will collaborate with the project team to ensure that all required activities are implemented in a rigorous and effective fashion.
-As needed, proprietary surveys will be developed by the program evaluator.
+The evaluator will collaborate with the project team to create a Disparities Impact Statement (DIS) that clearly assesses grant-related health disparities by race, age, sub-state region, rural/urban locale, etc. The DIS will be structured to align with the project work plan.
+Proprietary prevention surveys developed by the program evaluator consist of a variant of the MS Participant-Level Instrument (PLI), adapted and validated for use with preadolescents.
+MS's SmartTrack and Young Adult Surveys will be used to measure and monitor community outcomes (attitudes and use patterns).

 Data will be used to assess progress toward the achievement of proposed goals, objectives, and outcomes and to monitor any necessary adjustments as implementation proceeds.
 The intended impact on behavioral health disparities will also be ascertained.
 The evaluator will have a record of managing and reporting all data in compliance with SAMHSA protocols (e.g., incentive systems to maximize data collection, data security protocols, timely data entry, 80% GPRA follow-up rate, and cooperation with a cross-site evaluation team).
-Because there are multiple categories of services or service combinations eligible to be supported by MERC-19 funds, the evaluator will adhere to category-specific reporting requirements as feasible.
+Because there are multiple categories of services or service combinations eligible to be supported by mCORR funds, the evaluator will adhere to category-specific reporting requirements as feasible.